-Not long ago, I downloaded an App with a smorgasbord of talks given by the Venerable Fulton Sheen.
-The categories are numerous and include words of wisdom related to: Gospel characters; Human disorders; Love; Marriage; Jesus Christ; the Church; and Catholic teachings.
-The first that met my ears was one entitled The Five Ways We Fall.
-Here, Bishop Sheen outlines Simon Peter’s fall (and ours):
+Among the numerous Apps that grace my iPhone is one containing a smorgasbord of talks given by the Venerable Fulton Sheen.
+The categories are numerous and include words of wisdom related to: Gospel characters, Human disorders, Love, Marriage, Jesus Christ, the Church, and Catholic teachings.
+One that caught my ear is entitled The Five Ways We Fall.
+Here, this future saint outlines Simon Peter’s fall (and ours):

-- Substitution of action for prayer.
-In recalling how Peter severed the ear of the High Priest’s servant, Sheen reminds us of Jesus’ miracle in healing that ear and restoring to him the gift of hearing.
+Substitution of action for prayer.
+In recalling how Peter severed the ear of the High Priest’s servant, Sheen reminds us of Jesus’ miracle in healing that ear and restoring his gift of hearing.
 In using this example, he warns us to be aware of falling into an “extra-active” mode of living our lives—especially one that precludes prayer.
 For in doing so, our actions will sometimes end in violence and the choosing of our enemies.

-But in falling, Jesus encourages us to rise again…
+Nevertheless, when we fall, Jesus encourages us to rise again.

 After this many of his disciples drew back and no longer went about with him.
 Jesus said to the twelve, “Will you also go away?”
 Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life; and we have believed, and have come to know, that you are the Holy One of God.”
 (John 6:66-69)